-- A full list of proposed participants, divided into specific categories:

-- Category A Scientific Organisers

-- Category B Key Overseas Participants

-- Category C Key UK-based Participants

-- Category D Important Overseas Participants

-- Category E Important UK-based Participants

-- A detailed scientific case for the symposium, which shows the topic is active and gives reasons why UK mathematics would benefit from a symposium on the proposed dates.

-- Details of additional support from other funding bodies, or proposed avenues of available funding.

-- Indicative plans for the summer school or research incubator.
+- A full list of proposed participants, divided into specific categories: - Category A Scientific Organisers - Category B Key Overseas Participants - Category C Key UK-based Participants - Category D Important Overseas Participants - Category E Important UK-based Participants - Proposers are encouraged to actively seek to include women speakers and speakers from ethnic minorities, or explain why this is not possible or appropriate. - A detailed scientific case for the symposium, which shows the topic is active and gives reasons why UK mathematics would benefit from a symposium on the proposed dates. - Details of additional support from other funding bodies, or proposed avenues of available funding. - Indicative plans for the summer school or research incubator. - Where appropriate, prospective organisers should consider the possibility of an 'industry day'.